ambrop72/aprinter/README.md

 If configuration is stored on the SD card, the file `aprinter.cfg` in the root of the filesystem needs to exist.
 The firmware is not capable of creating the file when saving the configuration!
 An empty file will suffice.

+### Error handling

+The firmware understands the concept of failed commands.
+The conditions for failure are command-specific.

+This error information is used by a special feature which prevents executing commands after one command fails:

+- M932 - Clears error status and enables refuse-after-error mode.
+After this, when a command fails, further commands will immediately be rejected.
+- M933 - Disables refuse-after-error mode.

+This feature is intended to be used when printing via serial or TCP - you can put M932 at the top of the program, and M933 at the end.
+Please note if you do this and an error appears, your host software probably won't be able to recover, but will just send the rest of all the gcodes which will fail.
+If you want to use this feature and have the option to recover, you should implement this in your host software :)

+However, some host software will itself stop sending commands when an error is returned in one of the commands.
+This works fine when the host waits for each "ok" before sending the next command.
+But if you want to stream commands (presumably over TCP), the use of M932/M933 is essential for stopping at the first error.

 ### SD card

 The firmware supports reading G-code from a file in a FAT32 partition on an SD card.